radius-project/docs/docs/content/getting-started/quickstarts/aws-memorydb-quickstart.md

    {{% /alert %}}
    -  **Add Azure provider** - Enter 'n'
    -  **Add AWS provider** - Enter 'y'and follow the instructions.
 Provide a valid AWS region and the values obtained for IAM Access Key ID and IAM Secret Access Keys.
    - **Environment name** - The name of the environment to create.
-You can specify any name with lowercase letters, such as `myAWSenv`.
+You can specify any name with lowercase letters, such as `myawsenv`.

 ## Step 3: Create a bicep file with MemoryDB for Redis